yahya-firdaus/laravel-kost-api/README.md

 # laravel-kost-api

-Step by step guide of how to install and use your project in normal environment
+Step by step guide of how to install and use project in normal environment

 ## System Requirements
 ```